BeyondATC/BeyondATC_Wiki/docs/support/faq.md

 ??? info "How do I set up everything to use traffic with BeyondATC?"
     Please follow our setup guide [here](../../onboarding/getting-started)

+??? info "There is not enough traffic"
+    BeyondATC uses historical FR24 data, so traffic density may not always meet your expectations.
+Here are a few factors that might explain variations in traffic:

+    1. **Seasonal variations**: Traffic density can be affected by the time of year, especially at airports with significant seasonal changes in activity.
+The data represents one week from earlier this year.
+    2. **Simulator time**: Traffic is loaded according to the simulator's time setting.
+For example, if you spawn at night at an airport, you might see less traffic or no movement due to curfews.
+    3. **Model installation**: Ensure your models are correctly installed.
+If a model is missing, fewer aircraft will be injected into the simulator.

+??? info "Traffic is not moving"
+    Injected aircraft will begin moving once they reach their scheduled departure time.
+It may take a little while before you notice movement at the airport.

 ??? info "Can traffic backtrack on a runway?"
     At the moment, traffic cannot backtrack on a runway.
 You might experience weird traffic behaviors in airports where backtracking is mandatory.